 In profile name, you can either add your blog or your personal name.
 I would suggest that if you are representing a brand & its well known then it’s better to include your brand name.

-You need to include at least 1-2 niche keywords that represent your blog.
+You need to include at least 1-2 niche related keywords that you are going to target.

 For example, if you look at my profile name, I am targeting blogging tips, SEO tips & Work from home tips.
-All my pins will be related to these topics.
+All my pins are related to these topics.

-Now, to include more keywords, you can use your profile description.
+Now, to include more keywords, you can use your profile’s description.